gcapes/git-course/_episodes/02-local.md

 {: .language-bash}

 ```
-Hi <yourusername>!
+Hi <YOUR_GITHUB_USERNAME>!
 You've successfully authenticated, but GitHub does not provide shell access.
 ```
 {: .output}